mantidproject/mantid/docs/source/concepts/ProjectRecovery.rst

 * Dictionary properties
 	* Affects: SANS interface, SetSample algorithm
-	* Currently the history writer does serialise Python dictionaries correctly.
+	* Cause: Currently the history writer does not serialise Python dictionaries correctly.

 * If full project recovery does not work:
 	* If the project recovery process has managed to create a script of the ordered workspace histories, this will appear in MantidPlot, it will have a red arrow beside the line where the process failed.
 In many cases it is possible to edit the script by hand to get it to run.